loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 All functions in #ln are called through jump(with some discrepancies for top-level functions and FFI).
-This is implemented by passing around all functions as values on the stack.
+This is implemented by passing around all functions as values on the stack, and popping them and jumping to them when applicable.
-Top-level functions however work differently, and act more like constants do in most other languages.
+Top-level functions work differently however, and act more like constants do in most other languages.

 A top-level function is not actually generated as a function, and it is instead